What is Sourwood Honey?

 During the several weeks of the bloom, honey produced in those boxes will be Sourwood.
 Very little other nectar sources are available-so the foraging honey bees visit sourwood blooms.

-Therefore, when the honey supers filled during this period will have Sourwood honey inside.
+Therefore, the beehive boxes filled during this period will have Sourwood honey inside.
 This assumes that the weather was good and the flowers full of nectar.

 Production Varies Year to Year

-While this tree grows and blooms in areas outside the mountains, the trees do not produce enough nectar for reliable honey production.
+While this tree grows and blooms in areas outside the mountains, the trees do not produce enough nectar for reliable honey production in most locations.

 Nectar production of Sourwood trees is linked to elevation.
 The higher mountain regions produce more nectar than the foothills.